cfn-sphere/simple-container-runtime/README.md

     scr run http://my-infrastructure.service/my-app-config.yaml

 #### Run on an EC2 instance and get configuration from instance user-data

+This is the prefered way to configure scr on EC2 instances.
+You can use cfn-sphere to simply create AWS CloudFormation templates properly configuring user-data.

     scr run http://169.254.169.254/latest/user-data

 ## Example Config Yaml